network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-where the path between the measuring endpoints is fully utilized at its end-to-end capacity, and consequently, if the sending rate increases even a little, a queue will begin to build up at the entry to the bottleneck link.
-How the bottleneck device manages and limits the growth of that queue will influence the network connection's responsiveness.
+where the path between the measuring endpoints is fully utilized at its end-to-end capacity, and consequently, if the sending rate increases even a little, a queue will begin to build up at the ingress to the bottleneck hop.
+How the device at the ingress to the bottleneck hop manages and limits the growth of that queue will influence the network connection's responsiveness.